Ashfield Independents: Charges of fraud, election offences and misconduct in public office

 In November 2022, Zadrozny and five other Ashfield Independent Councillors were arrested for fraud, election offences, money laundering and misconduct in public office.

 On 23 June 2023, Zadrozny was charged with 22 offences including 12 counts of fraud by false representation, five counts of money laundering, four counts of tax evasion, and possession of cocaine.

 The fraud by false representation charges relate to the alleged misuse of Nottinghamshire County Council funds between 14 February 2018 and 16 February 2021.

 As part of the same investigation, Tom Hollis was charged with two offences for allegedly failing to declare his disclosable pecuniary interest in a property, between 30 May 2019 and 10 September 2021.
 A spokesperson for the Ashfield Independents said both Zadrozny and Hollis "absolutely deny" the charges and "look forward to clearing their name".
 Hollis subsequently pleaded guilty.

+On 21 September 2026, Zadrozny was found guilty of nine counts of fraud and four of tax evasion.

 David Martin was amongst the Councillors arrested in November 2022.
 Whilst Martin was not charged in relation to the offences he was initially arrested for, he was charged with assaulting a police officer during his arrest.
 Martin chose to have his case heard in front of a jury at Crown Court.
 He initially pleaded not guilty at a pre-trial hearing, but changed his plea to guilty on 24 September 2024.

 In 2017, Zadrozny appeared before Nottingham Crown Court charged with child sex allegations.
 The Crown Prosecution Service offered no evidence and the charges were dismissed.